hwlabnitc/hwlabnitc.github.io/docs/verilog_main.md

 ##

 * `Introduction To Verilog` - Learn the Basics of Verilog HDL.
-* `Finite State Machines` - Go deeper into blocking and non blocking statements.
+* `Finite State Machines` - Design a Verilog-based Finite State Machine (FSM) that enhances your circuits with efficient sequential control and decision-making capabilities.
 * `MIPS Single Cycle Processor` - Build an exciting MIPS single cycle processor which will allow you to run MIPS hardware commands.